-An important part of the legal work performed by attorneys at the Olympia, WA, law firm of Ron Meyers & Associates PLLC is helping clients with nursing home negligence cases.
+An important part of the legal work performed by attorneys at the Olympia, WA, law firm of Ron Meyers & Associates PLLC is helping clients with nursing home neglect cases.
 Taking care of elderly loved ones is heartbreaking if those patients are abused or neglected by caretakers, or if they receive sub-standard care.
 Nursing homes that run for profit are subject to strict government regulations to provide adequate care to residents, and to prevent abuse situations.
-When problems arise, it is time to call in our Olympia nursing home negligence lawyers to get justice for you and your loved ones.
+When problems arise, it is time to call in our Olympia nursing home neglect lawyers to get justice for you and your loved ones.

 Differences Between Neglect & Abuse Video

 How Ron Meyers & Associates Can Help

 Attorneys Ron Meyers, Matthew G. Johnson and Tim Friedman are dedicated advocates for injured people.
 They are skilled at gaining compensation for injured persons when neglect is a factor, as it is in elder abuse cases.
 Substandard care, inadequate staffing and poor maintenance of facilities contribute to many of the serious problems facing elderly patients.
 A slip and fall accident, physical, mental or emotional abuse and poorly trained caretakers can create a deadly outcome for patients.
 Ron Meyers & Associates can also help advise you on: